PO Box 1897

 Finances

-This charity report is an update that has been sent to the Educational Program Innovations Charity Society for review.
+This charity report is an update that was sent for review to Educational Program Innovations Charity (EPIC) Society.
 Changes and edits may be forthcoming.

 Financial Review